top of page

 2. Definitions

-Catchment: The geographic or demographic area in which a project’s impact is measured.
+2. Catchment Population: The population within the geographic or demographic area in which a project’s impact is measured [adopted April 30, 2025].

 3. Requirements for Conducting a Hu Analysis